Wave shoaling: Physics

 where $s$ is the co-ordinate along the wave ray and $b c_g E$ is the energy flux per unit crest length.
 A decrease in group speed $c_g$ and distance between the wave rays $b$ must be compensated by an increase in energy density $E$.
 This can be formulated as a shoaling coefficient relative to the wave height in deep water.

-For shallow water, when the wavelength is much larger than the water depth – in case of a constant ray distance $b$ (i.e. perpendicular wave incidence on a coast with parallel depth contours) – wave shoaling satisfies Green's law:
+For shallow water, when the wavelength is much larger than the water depth – in the case of a constant ray distance $b$ (i.e. perpendicular wave incidence on a coast with parallel depth contours) – wave shoaling satisfies Green's law: